luanrem/luanrem/README.md

 ## Ideas

+This is some ideas I have that could be a project soon or not.
+If this list increase I am thinking to create a repository of ideas I have.

-- Task manager in Electron
+- [ ] Task manager in Electron
-- FrontEnd for google forms
+- [ ] FrontEnd for google forms
-- Github readme stats
+- [ ] Github readme stats

     <br />
 <div align="left">